naren-git-share/samples/server-side-events/instructions.md

 - Numbers reset on server restart
 - Designed for development/demo purposes
 - For production, consider adding authentication, database persistence, and rate limiting

+## ☁️ Azure Deployment

+### Single App Service Deployment

+The application is configured to run as a single ASP.NET Core app with the client files served from the `wwwroot` folder.
+This allows deployment to a single Azure App Service.

+### Deployment via GitHub Actions

+The recommended approach is to use Azure Portal's Deployment Center:

+1. Push your code to GitHub
+2. Create an App Service in Azure Portal (.NET 9 runtime)
+3. In the App Service, go to **Deployment Center**
+4. Select **GitHub** as the source
+5. Authorize and select your repository and branch
+6. Azure will automatically create the GitHub Actions workflow
+7. Every push to your main branch will trigger automatic deployment

+### What the deployment includes:
+- ASP.NET Core Web API (.NET 9)
+- Static file serving for Vue.js client from `wwwroot`
+- Configured for Azure App Service
+- WebSocket/SSE support enabled

+See [GITHUB_ACTIONS_SETUP.md](./GITHUB_ACTIONS_SETUP.md) for detailed step-by-step deployment instructions.